teltek/opencast-configuration-management/README.md

-## Standalone Matterhorn Deployment
+## Standalone Opencast Deployment

 - Requires Ansible 1.3 or newer
 - Expects Ubuntu 12.04 or 14.04 hosts, should work on Debian

-These playbooks deploy a full Matterhorn 2.0 cluster, from source.
+These playbooks deploy a full Opencast 2.0 cluster, from source.
-To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want Matterhorn deployed, and edit the group_vars files to set any Tomcat configuration parameters you need.
+To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want Opencast deployed, and edit the group_vars files to set any Tomcat configuration parameters you need.

 Then run the playbook, like this:

 	ansible-playbook -K -i $hosts_file.hosts $playbook.yml

-When the playbook run completes, you should be able to see Matterhorn on the port 80, on the target machines.
+When the playbook run completes, you should be able to see Opencast on the port 80, on the target machines.

 This playbook is *not* meant to deploy production machines, although it could